TrinaNix4/CS1400_Python_Programs/Readme.md

 The '//' is used for floor division which rounds down to the nearest whole number so in this case 5/9 = 0.55 which is being rounded down to 0.
 So 5 // 9 >> 0 and 5 / 9 = 0.55 9.
 Fix the error in the code and run the program a few more times to test it out.

 Just change the floor division to regular division.
 5 // 9 >> 5 / 9.

+# Lecture Notes

+- Power supply - provided power to different areas of computer
+- Main board/motherboard – processing device; printed circuit board; houses peripherals like video card and network card

+- Processor - brain of the computer; does all mathematical; sits on the motherboard; the CPU Interprets and executes instructions; manages - input, output, and storage devices

+- RAM - random access memory; temporary memory; stores data while power on; no longer have access once power is off

+- Expansion slots -

+- Video card - connects computer to the monitor; circuit board attached to the motherboard

+- Network card - a circuit board that connects the computer to the rest of the network usually using special cables

+- Hard drive - long term storage; can have SATA vs SSD;

+# Hard drive sizes -

+- terabyte = 1024 GB;
+- GigaByte = 1024 megabytes
+- Megabyte = 1024 kilobytes
+- Kilobytes = 1024 bytes
+- Byte = 8 bits
+- Bit = 1 or 0